+Goverdhan Nath Ji temple is located in the Hawa Mahal complex, Jaipur.
 Even though it shares the common entrance with Hawa Mahal, this temple has a quite understated presence.
-To begin with, there is no marking or sign boards on the main road- Tripolia Bazaar to proclaim the presence of this temple.
+To begin with, there are no markings or signboards on the main road- Tripolia Bazaar to proclaim the presence of this temple.

-The manager, Mr Pareek opined that in past, this temple was very popular among the public so much so that finding space in the courtyard at Aarti time was tough thing to do.
+The manager, Mr. Pareek opined that in the past, this temple was very popular among the public so much so that finding space in the courtyard at Aarti time was a tough job.
 But today owing to neglect from the authorities and bad management, things have taken a different turn.

-Have a look if you’re visiting Hawa Mahal.
+Club it up with your visit to the Hawa Mahal.
 This temple has a direct entrance from Sirehdyodi Bazaar too!
-Barely few steps from Hawa Mahal!
+Barely a few steps from Hawa Mahal!